 Woven Strata

-From the moment the first thread was woven, Kawashima Selkon's "strata" began to form.
+From the moment the first thread was woven, Kawashima Selkon Textiles "strata" began to take shape.

 The thread that began in Kyoto

-Just as soil accumulates to become strong rock, and threads overlap to become cloth that reflects light,
+Just as soil accumulates to become solid rock, and threads overlap to form cloth that reflects light,

-That accumulation shapes the present and connects to the next layer of generations.
+This accumulation shapes the present and extends into the layers of the future.

 MATERIAL